Weak solutions for weak turbulence models in electrostatic plasmas: From integral-differential equations to a degenerate PME

-The quasilinear system for particle-wave interaction contains two equations, as there are two unknown functions: the particle probability density function $f(\mathbf{p},t)$ and the wave spectral energy density $W(\mathbf{k},t)$.
 The most important feature of the system lies in the fact that particles and waves interact through the absorption/emission kernel, which contains a Dirac delta.
 In physics this is called "resonance", since particles with certain momentum only interact with waves with some particular wave vectors.
 The one dimensional plasma is special, because in this case each momentum $\mathbf{p}$ corresponds to only one wave vector $\mathbf{k}$, and vice versa.
 This is the reason that the following trick is feasible.